ashinzekene/io-movie-app/README.md

 The project has three folders,
 - initial - This is the initial state of the app.
 No PWA capabilities
 - final - Thisis thefinal state of the app with PWA capabilities
-- src - Just there, the same thing as the `final` folder
+- docs - Live preview

 To start, run `npm run start`, to develop run `npm run dev`.
 You need [express](https://expressjs.com) and [nodemon](https://www.npmjs.com/package/nodemon).